wezm/read-rust/.github/ISSUE_TEMPLATE/missing_post.md

 **Post URL:**
 **Blog Homepage:**
 **Author Name:**
-**Categories:** one or more of: Crates, Embedded, Games and Graphics, Performance, Tools and Applications, Web and Network Services
+**Categories:** one or more of: Crates, Embedded, Games and Graphics, Getting Started, Language, Performance, Tools and Applications, Web and Network Services

 Optional: